 Known for her belief that “every business is now also in the publishing business”, she has repeatedly been named “one of the 100 most influential people in publishing” by The Bookseller, the trade magazine of UK publishing.

-My books have won awards, reached the top of Amazon, Apple and Kobo bestseller lists, and now sell in more than 40 countries around the world.
-Also wonderful is how digital has enabled me to scale up my teaching, speaking and creative facilitation.
+My books have won awards, reached the top of Amazon, Apple and Kobo bestseller lists, and are now read in more than 40 countries around the world.
+Equally wonderful, for me, is how digital has enabled me to scale up my teaching, speaking and creative facilitation.

 Ours is the creative age but we’ve been put through an education system designed for industrial and information economies.
 We need re-education if we are to tap our own creative capacity and consciously apply it.

 Is the world of creative business a strange place for a writer like me to find herself?
-Yes, but I like this quote from multimillionaire CEO Sidney Harman:
+Maybe, but I like this quote from multimillionaire CEO Sidney Harman:

 “‘Get me some poets as managers.’ … Poets, those unheralded systems thinkers, are our true digital thinkers.“